-Visitation hours are as follows:
+Visitation hours are as follows: Sunday - Thursday

-Sunday - Thursday 10:00AM to 12:00AM Friday - Saturday 10:00AM to 2:00AM
+Sunday - Thursday Friday - Saturday 10:00AM to 12:00AM 10:00AM to 2:00AM

 A female may spend the night, as long as the resident informs the front desk staff of her overnight guest.
-Overnight guests are permitted at Maryview, but the resident must inform the Area Coordinator so that she may have the guest complete the Overnight Guest Form.
+Overnight guests are permitted, but the resident must inform the Lozier Hall Director so that she may have the guest complete the Overnight Guest Form.
 A female who is a romantic partner of a resident cannot spend the night with the resident.
 If a female guest stays for more than 3 consecutive nights, the Director of Residence Life must approve the stay.
 One guest cannot be an overnight guest for more than 5 nights per semester even if it is with different residents.

-Madonna and Maryview residents who are in Lozier unescorted must remain in the first floor or ground floor common areas or lounges, and Lozier and Maryview residents unescorted in Madonna must remain on the first floor.
+Stevens residents who are in Lozier unescorted must remain in the first floor or ground floor common areas or lounges, and Lozier residents unescorted in Stevens must remain on the first floor.
 Students who are guests of residents must be escorted at all times and follow all visitation procedures, including checking in with an ID after 7pm.
 Residents of any building are not allowed to be in a hallways of buildings where they do not reside, and may not be in another resident's room unescorted.
-Madonna and Lozier residents are not permitted in Maryview unescorted.